HwWobbe/TW5/README.md

 At this moment ...
 * a test TW5 file was uploaded, but I do not seem to be able to activate it.
 * one likely cause may be the repo naming convention(s)
-* perhaps is needs to be 'index'html' ?
+* perhaps is needs to be 'index'.html' ?
 * research how to host a TW file here.